 The surname Keeper was first found in Sussex where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Keeper family
+Early History of the Keeper family

 This web page shows only a small excerpt of our Keeper research.
 Another 71 words (5 lines of text) are included under the topic Early Keeper History in all our PDF Extended History products and printed products wherever possible.